 Students on academic probation who fail to raise their cumulative GPA to 3.0 within one semester will be placed on academic suspension and prohibited from enrolling in graduate courses for one semester.
 Students are also be placed on academic suspension after failing all courses in a semester.
 A semester is a 16 week term.
-Students placed on academic suspension a second time are dismissed with no option to return.

 Academic Suspension Appeal Procedure

 Students appealing academic suspension must reapply and submit a letter to the office of Graduate Studies explaining all extenuating circumstances.
 The application and letter will be reviewed by the Graduate Council.
 The decision of the Graduate Council is final.
-Students on academic suspension a second time are dismissed without option of appeal.

 Some programs have Handbooks with program specific requirements.
 Please see the advisor for information.
 What follows are policies common to all graduate studies programs.